OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 ### Account Setup

-To use Pulumi, you need to set up a free account.
+To use Pulumi, you need to set up a free account and authenticate to the account.
 There are several different ways to authenticate, including:

 - GitHub
 - GitLab